zangetsu02/folio/content/about.md

 ---
 title: About me
-description: I'm a developer, designer, and OSS maintainer based in Nice (France).
+description: I'm a developer, designer, and OSS maintainer based in Rome (Italy).
 I'm passionate about coding, design, and everything in between.
 ---

 ::about